Advertisement

 Did you know?

-In 1937, Marcella was only 15 years old when on May 28th, the San Francisco Golden Gate Bridge opened to cars.
+In 1937, at the age of merely 15 years old, Marcella was alive when on May 28th, the San Francisco Golden Gate Bridge opened to cars.
 Taking 5 years to build, the 4,200-foot-long suspension bridge was an engineering marvel of its time - 11 men died during construction.
 The "international orange" color was chosen because it resisted rust and fading.
 To the present, it is the symbol of the City that is known throughout the world.

 ADVERTISEMENT BY ANCESTRY.COM